Key Locations: Illinois, Iowa, Kansas, Missouri, Ohio, Pennsylvania

 After Mary died, Matthias married Ann Elizabeth (Soloman) Westfall.
 In 1851, Matthias, Ann Elizabeth and many of their children from their prior marriages moved to Lee County, Iowa, where he lived out the remaining years of his life.
 Matthias died in 1889.

 Louisiana Matteer was born in Washington County, Ohio in 1830.
 In 1846 she married James Badgley in Watertown, Washington, Ohio.
 They had two children: Mary Ann and Louis.
+Both the children were with Louisiana after she married Lemuel.
+Mary Ann married John Macklin and moved to Quincy, Illinois where she had at least 8 children.
+After 1860, Louis disappears.
+His fate is unknown.

 It is unknown what happened to her marriage to James.
 It is possible James died either in Ohio or in the move west.
 However, a James Badgley married in 1861 in Washington County, Ohio.
 It seems possible that this is the same James that she married.
 If so, they must have parted ways.
 In any case, Louisiana and her children came to be in Lee County, Iowa by 1859 when she married Lemuel McCracken.
 Louisiana died in Bates County, Missouri in 1879.